Table of Contents

 5. Outsource intelligently

 An additional benefit comes from some outsourcing providers, which include access to HR systems and apps, allowing the implementation of advanced HR technologies (HRIS, LMS, ATS) and avoiding purchase and maintenance costs and efforts.
-These organizations, referred to as HR outsourcing (HRO), administrative services organizations (ASO), and professional employee organization (PEO), charge on a per-employee, project-based, or retainer basis.
+These organizations, referred to as HR outsourcing (HRO), administrative services organizations (ASO), and professional employee organizations (PEO), charge on a per-employee, project-based, or retainer basis.
 However, they require oversight and issue escalation support.

 6. Develop differentiating employee benefits and experiences